Activities Menu

 Riders need a good standard of cycling fitness and need to be comfortable (or keen to learn) riding in a group on the road.
 Helmets must be worn and lights must be fitted and working.
 Any last minute changes due to weather, illness, acts of God will be communicated by the Whatsapp group message system.

-Sunday Run
+Sunday Morning: Run

 Guidance for planning a Sunday Run route

-Below are some pointers to help ensure participants safety.
+Some pointers to help ensure participants safety.

 1. Please ensure the run is planned on public highways, byways and footpaths that you are recently familiar with as being appropriate.